dhis2/developer-portal/docs/tutorials/setup-env.md

 After running `yarn start` a web-browser window should have popped up greeting you with a login dialog at [http://localhost:3000](http://localhost:3000).

-Enter your DHIS2 server URL and the username and password of the default admin user (as shown in the example below):
+Enter your own development instance of DHIS2 as the server URL and the username and password of the default admin user (as shown in the example below):

 ```
 server: http://localhost:8080